IBM-Bluemix-Docs/java/microprofile-metrics.md

 ```
 {: screen}

-As you can see, it has counted that we have created 2 portfolios.
+As you can see, two portfolios are counted as expected.

 A few things of note:

-- This is an in-memory counter: if the pod is restarted, the value will be reset to zero; if there are multiple replicas, each will have its own (localized) value.
+- This is an in-memory counter: If the pod is restarted, the value is reset to zero; if there are multiple replicas, each has its own unique value.
-- The "# HELP" text is what we specified as the description in the `@Counted` annotation.
+- The "# HELP" text is what is specified as the description in the `@Counted` annotation.

 You can view the output of this REST GET endpoint in your web browser as well:

 ![REST GET endpoint web browser](images/microprofile-metrics-image1.png "REST GET endpoint web browser"){: caption="Figure 1.
 REST GET endpoint web browser" caption-side="bottom"}

-Note that by default, the `/metrics` endpoint requires https and login credentials be passed.
-Liberty 18.0.0.3 introduced the following stanza you can put in your server.xml to say you want this endpoint to allow http and to be unauthenticated:
+By default, the `/metrics` endpoint requires https and login credentials be passed.
+Liberty 18.0.0.3 introduced the following stanza that you can put in your `server.xml` to define this endpoint to allow http and to be unauthenticated:

 ```xml
 <mpMetrics authentication="false"/>
 ```

-This makes configuring the Prometheus scraper to hit this endpoint much easier.
+The Prometheus scraper configuration is simplified to make accessing the endpoint easier.